okbob/pltoolbox/README.md

 Attention
 ---------
-From 2010-12-28 was significantly changed behave of `left` and `right` functions.
+From 2010-12-28 we significantly changed the behaviouv of `left` and `right` functions.
-Reason - conformance with implemented functions in 9.1.
-The change is related to behave when functions are called with negative value parameters.
+Reason:  conformance with implemented functions in 9.1; this change is related to behaviour when functions are called with negative value parameters.

-Some functions from this extensions are in upstream now (Sep 2014) with not necessary full equal implementation.
-I don't plan to propagate changes to this extension now.
-I don't would to create a some new compatibility issues.
+Some functions from this extension are in upstream now (Sep.
+2014) without the necessary full-equal implementation.
+I don't plan to propagate changes to this extension now because I don't want to create any new compatibility issues.